 Deposits & withdrawals are now welcome from Westwoodians willing to offer or receive a compassionate service with a member or friend at Westwood.

 Offers of compassionate actions are recorded in the bank for future needs.
 Depositors will always be contacted first, to ensure you are currently able & willing to provide this service.

 The Minister and Compassionate Connections Coordinator, as discreet bankers, will access the compassionate offerings on account, when requested by Westwoodians who could use compassionate support & comfort during troubling times.

 Members & friends are encouraged to deposit or withdraw any of the following simple offers of compassion for future use.

 Listeners.
-Folks willing to listen to a member or friend sort though a troubling issue or dilemma. e.g. someone contemplating a big change or decision.
+Folks willing to listen to a member/friend/staff sort through a troubling issue or dilemma. eg. someone contemplating a challenge or change or decision.

 Nourishers.
-Folks willing to prepare a soup or meal for member(s) or friend(s) in difficult circumstances. e.g. a family or individual suffering a loss or serious family illness.
+Folks willing to prepare a soup or meal for member(s), friend(s) or staff in difficult circumstances. eg. a family or individual suffering a loss or serious family illness.

 Transporters.
-Folks willing to drive/accompany someone to an appointment or deliver nourishment. e.g. to a homebound Westwoodian going through trying times.
+Folks willing to drive/accompany someone to an appointment, to church or deliver nourishment. eg. to a homebound Westwoodian going through trying times.

 Visitors.
-Folks willing to visit a Westwoodian in hospital or a care facility or at home. e.g. bring news of Westwood & check-in for the well being of a member or friend.
+Folks willing to visit a Westwoodian confined in hospital or a care facility or at home. eg. bring news of Westwood & check-in for the wellbeing of the person.

 Handihelps.
-Folks willing to help with a repair or provide advice to Westwoodians in an emergency.
+Folks willing to help with a repair or provide advice to Westwoodians for home, garden, auto or technology.